hl7au/au-fhir-base/pages/_includes/au-bloodpressure-intro.md

 This profile is provided as a common representation of blood pressure with extended coding option for SNOMED-CT usage

 #### Usage Notes
-* Includes appropriate SNOMED coding
+* Requires appropriate SNOMED coding
-* Compatible with core [Blood Pressure](http://hl7.org/fhir/StructureDefinition/bp) data type.
+* Compatible with core [Blood Pressure](http://hl7.org/fhir/StructureDefinition/bp) vital signs profile.

 **Examples**